lordwebiran/Akam/README.md

 - Upon activation, the plugin creates necessary tables using `VCA_DB::create_table()`.
 - Upon deactivation, the plugin creates additional tables using `VCA_DBDL::create_table()`.

-## Admin Notice

-If your PHP version is below 7.4, an admin notice will be displayed, prompting you to upgrade your PHP version.

 ## License

 This plugin is released under [MIT License](LICENSE).